m0stafa-shams/bnp-ordinal-drought/README.md

 # Bayesian Nonparametric Modeling of Ordinal Drought Data

-This repository contains R scripts for a research project that develops and evaluates Bayesian nonparametric (BNP) regression models for spatiotemporal ordinal drought data.
+This repository contains R scripts developed for the manuscript *"Bayesian Nonparametric Approaches to Ordinal Drought Modeling in the United States"* by Mostafa Shams, Rob Erhardt, and Staci A. Hepler.